brainsnorkel/sourdough/README.md

   * [Slowly roll the dough into a cigar (still in the bowl)](https://twitter.com/SeamusBlackley/status/1135336356039708672?s=20)
   * Fold the cigar in half and then press the dough out into a pancake again.
   * Use fingers to make lots of craters all over the dough pancake's top.
-  * Sprinkle what remains of your salt evenly into the craters in the dough.
+  * Sprinkle the remains of your salt evenly into the craters in the dough.
   * [Roll the dough into a cigar (still in the bowl)](https://twitter.com/SeamusBlackley/status/1135336969418887169?s=20)
   * [Knead the dough until it stiffens slightly](https://twitter.com/SeamusBlackley/status/1135338079227588608?s=20)
   * Shape the dough back into a smooth ball and place back in bowl with a cover.